Productivity Shocks and Input Misallocation: A Decomposition: Identification and Estimation of the Partial Equilibrium Model ( )

-Where the second line follows by equation (\ref{eq:15}) and the third line by equations (\ref{eq:2}) and (\ref{eq:3}).
-Notice that the variable $y_{jt}$ is observed.
-At the same time, I derived estimates in the previous steps for the ex-post productivity forecast error $\varepsilon_{jt}$ and $\int \frac{\partial f\left(k_{j t}, l_{j t}, m_{j t}\right)}{\partial m_{j t}} d m_{j t}$.
-Then, I can estimate $\mathcal{Y}_{j t}$.
-Call it $\hat{\mathcal{Y}}_{j t}$. \\~\\ However, from the last line of equation (\ref{eq:13}), $\mathcal{Y}_{j t}$ is also a function of $\omega_{jt}$, the persistent component of the TFP, and $\mathcal{C}(.)$, the residual function from integration in equation (\ref{eq:15}).
-Both need to be estimated.
-One can approximate the $\mathcal{C}(.)$ function and the Markovian process of the persistent component of the TFP using second and third-order degree complete polynomials.
-Formally\footnote{The $\mathcal{C}(.)$ function is normalized to contain no constant since this latter cannot be separately identified later from the mean productivity, $E[\omega_{jt}]$.}
+From the last line of equation (\ref{eq:Y_def}), $\mathcal{Y}_{j t}$ is also a function of $\omega_{jt}$, the persistent component of TFPR, and $\mathcal{C}(\cdot)$, the residual function from integrating in equation (\ref{eq:integral}).
+The $\mathcal{C}(\cdot)$ function is approximated by a second-order complete polynomial.
+Formally\footnote{ The $\mathcal{C}(\cdot)$ function is normalized to contain no constant since this latter cannot be separately identified later from the mean productivity, $E(\omega_{jt})$. }